 The complete training procedure for our combined objective (\Cref{eq:combined_loss_full_final}) is detailed in \Cref{alg:dual_at_training}.
 We note that to train the generative component $\mathcal{L}_{\text{BCE}}$, we sample from $ p_{\theta}(x)$ to estimate $\mathbb{E}_{x \sim p_{\theta}(x)} [-\nabla_{\theta} E_{\theta}(x)]$ in \Cref{eq:ebm-grad}.
 In the context of JEM, there are broadly two strategies for drawing samples from $p_{\theta}(x)$ \citep{grathwohl2019your}: \begin{enumerate}[topsep=0pt, parsep=0pt] \item Direct sampling from the marginal distribution using gradient-based MCMC (e.g., SGLD or PGD) on the marginal energy $E_{\theta}(x) = -\log \sum_y \exp(f_{\theta}(x)[y])$, as implied by \Cref{eq:pgd_attack_final_ebm}. \item Ancestral sampling, which first draws a label $y \sim p_{\text{data}}(y)$, then samples $x \sim p_{\theta}(x|y)$ by running gradient-based MCMC on the joint energy $E_{\theta}(x, y) = -f_{\theta}(x)[y]$. \end{enumerate}

 Although both approaches yield unbiased estimates, we find ancestral sampling to be practically superior for training stability, possibly because it leverages the classifier's existing strong class representations to provide better mode coverage and mixing properties, while direct sampling from the marginal distribution often diverges.
-We also find ancestral sampling (conditional generation) yields substantially better FID than directly sampling from marginal distribution (see \Cref{tab:uncond_fid}).

 Consequently, our implementation adopts ancestral sampling when generating contrastive samples (\Cref{alg:dual_at_training}).
 Specifically, we first sample a label $y' \sim p_{\text{data}}(y)$, then generate a contrastive sample $x_T$ by performing $T$ iterations of PGD on the negative {joint} energy function $-E_{\theta}(x,y')$, starting from an initial sample $x_0 \sim p_{\text{ood}}$.
-This class-conditional contrastive sample $x_T$ is then used in the $\mathcal{L}_{\text{BCE}}$ objective (\Cref{eq:bce_loss_final_method_rev}), whose gradient (\Cref{eq:user_grad_final}) provide an approximation to \Cref{eq:ebm-grad}.
+This class-conditional contrastive sample $x_T$ is then used in the $\mathcal{L}_{\text{BCE}}$ objective (\Cref{eq:bce_loss_final_method_rev}), whose gradient (\Cref{eq:user_grad_final}) provides an approximation to the EBM gradient (\Cref{eq:ebm-grad}).